How to find the best hotels to stay in San Francisco

 If you're passionate about gastronomy, in Fisherman's Wharf you can eat the best seafood in town and one of the most popular dishes: the Clam Chowder inside a bun.

-North Beach is the district between Fisherman's Warf and Chinatown and one of the best locations to stay in San Francisco.
+North Beach is the district between Fisherman's Wharf and Chinatown and one of the best locations to stay in San Francisco.
 It's home to Little Italy, the city's Italian neighborhood, and is a relatively quiet yet centrally located area with a variety of dining options - the best pizza and coffee in San Francisco is in North Beach!

 From here you can visit lots of places on foot and you have streetcar stops very close by, which will make it easier to get around San Francisco.